 ere's a bit about what I'm working on these days...

-My blog Innovation Economy runs on Boston.com, and my weekly column of the same name appears Sundays and Mondays in the Boston Globe.
-They cover technology, life sciences, entrepreneurship and venture capital.
+My column Innovation Economy runs weekly in the Boston Globe.
+I cover technology, life sciences, entrepreneurship and venture capital.
 My own tagline is "What's New in New England."
 I've had a long-standing connection with the Globe and Boston.com since 1995, when I was part of the team that initially created Boston.com; I started writing a regular column for the paper, then called "@large," in 2000.

 |That's me with Alyssa Stern and Shayne Gilbert, the two people with whom I work on Future Forward and several other events.|

 I speak at, host, and help organize a number of conferences and networking events in Boston and elsewhere.
 Right now, we're in the midst of putting together this year's editions of The Convergence Forum, a life sciences gathering that takes place in May, and the Nantucket Conference, a tech event that happens in June.
 I help develop the agenda for both events.

 If you're trying to contact me, that information is here.
 (E-mail is always best, unless it's exceedingly time-sensitive.)
 You can also follow me on Twitter: I'm @ScottKirsner.